John Constantine (Arrowverse)

 John Constantine (/ˌkɒnstənˈtiːn/ KON-stən-TEEN) is a fictional character in The CW's Arrowverse franchise, introduced in the 2014 first episode of the NBC series Constantine.
 The character is based on the DC Comics character of the same name, created by Alan Moore, Stephen R. Bissette, Rick Veitch and John Totleben and was adapted for television in 2014 by Daniel Cerone and David S. Goyer.
 Constantine was continually portrayed by Matt Ryan.

 Constantine was originally separate from the Arrowverse franchise; however following the show's cancellation, Constantine appeared on the fourth season of The CW's Arrow, retroactively establishing Constantine as part of the Arrowverse.
 Constantine would later appear as a recurring character during the third season of Legends of Tomorrow, before being upgraded to a main cast member in its fourth until its sixth.

 Fictional character biography

 Constantine

+John Constantine was born on May 10, 1982.
+He is the son of Mary Anne and Thomas Constantine.
+Mary Anne died giving birth to him, leading Thomas to resent John and deeply blaming him for her death.
+He also had a unknown older sister, who left him with his abusive father.
+Thomas later dies years after.
+In his teenage years, he met Chas Chandler, who would become one of his close friends.
+At one point, he, Chas, and other friends created a punk rock band called Mucous Membrane and even released an album.

+He was also the former cult leader of the Newcastle Crew.
+However, during a botched exorcism, John accidentally unleashing a demon, who took a young girl Astra Logue with him to Hell.
+This incident completely changed John and later went incarcerated in Ravenscar Psychiatric Facility for the Mentally Deranged out of guilt, which he's drifted out later.
+The rest of the members were either traumatized or dead in the following years.

-Constantine journeys across America alongside his friend Chas Chandler and a young woman named Zed Martin.
+In the present, Constantine journeys across America alongside Chas and a young woman named Zed Martin.
 Along the way, he solves supernatural mysteries, vanquishes demons, and clashes with officious angels sent to watch over him while protecting the world from the "Rising Darkness".
-He is also haunted by the memory of Astra Logue, a young girl he condemned to hell with a botched exorcism.
+He is also haunted by the memory of Astra, whose guilt is still stuck over him after nine years.

 Arrow

 Constantine first appears on the Arrowverse on Arrow in the show's fourth season.
 In flashbacks, Oliver Queen meets Constantine during his fourth year away from Star City when he assists Constantine in retrieving a magical artifact from Lian Yu.
-In the present, Constantine assists Oliver in performing a 'reverse exorcism' to restore the soul of the recently resurrected Sara Lance.
+In the present, Constantine assists Oliver in performing a "reverse exorcism" to restore the soul of the recently resurrected Sara Lance.
 Later, Oliver mentions that Constantine has gone to Hell; after returning, John puts Oliver in touch with Esrin Fortuna.